aerinng/collab/README.md

 Collab is an application serving as a communication platform to facilitate buyers to collaborate and collate items for a bigger order to achieve higher savings.
 Collab allows users to list the orders they will be making in order to find other buyers to combine orders with.

+Collab is not an e-commerece platform.
 Collab will not be responsible for any payment to be made between buyers or orders to be made in external stores and is simply a platform to reach out to potential collaborators.
 There is also no platform fee incurred to list an offer on Collab.

 <p align="center">
    <img src="https://i.imgur.com/V5yb6Li.png" width="600">